 - Create a further well in the potato/flour mixture.

 - Using a fork, slowly combine the ingredients to form a rough paste.
 Use your hands to fully incorporate the ingredients, until you’re left with a rugged dough.

 - Lightly knead your dough, as you would with regular pasta.
 Typically, 10 minutes of kneading is enough to render it smooth and supple.
 If the dough is too sticky, add more flour and knead again.
 That being said, be conservative with your additional flour, as too much will make your dough dense and tough.

 - Divide your dough into workable pieces - splitting into quarters is a good amount for this recipe.

 - Flour your surface lightly, and shape a piece of the dough into a long rope shape.

-- Take a butter knife, and cut the rope into lengths of 3/4”, creating little squares.
+- Take a butter knife or dough scraper, and cut the rope into lengths of 3/4”, creating little squares.

 - Roll each piece of dough in your hand.
 You may find it useful to sprinkle flour over the dough squares first.
 Begin creating little cylindrical shapes with your hands.
 Each gnoccho should be the size of your thumb.